 Star Creek Land Stewards’ herd of 400 goats arrived Sunday morning, May 17.
 They were deposited on a TCSD parcel below Deertrail Lane and above Countyview Drive.
-From there, the herd’s route was roughly counterclockwise, ending at the parcel across from the TCSD office on Bell Lane (not shown in the map below).
+From there, the herd’s route was roughly counterclockwise, ending at the parcel across from the TCSD office on Bell Lane.
 After 21 days of grazing, the goats were extracted Saturday morning, June 6.

 Days in the hood: 21 (last year 8)